zthun/janitor/packages/janitor-lint/README.md

   // Conventional globs for this workspace .commonEsFiles()
   .commonYamlFiles()
-  // Reuse the same files for spell checks and format checks .generateSpellingFiles()
+  // Reuse the same files for format checks .generatePrettyFiles()
-  .generatePrettyFiles()
   // Ignore build artifacts and vendored content .commonExcludes()